daniel-lima/aem-vltsync/docs/index.md

 1. Download the appropriated package

-   For AEM 6.0 use
+   * for AEM 6.0 use
-   For AEM 6.1 and 6.2 use
+   * for AEM 6.1 and 6.2 use

-2. Upload and install it through [CRX Package Manager](http://localhost:4502/crx/packmgr/index.jsp)
+2. Upload and install it through the [CRX Package Manager](http://localhost:4502/crx/packmgr/index.jsp)

 3. Configure one or more instances of the registration component